A Historic Flatiron District Hotel

 Hotel Chandler is a Flatiron District hotel in the epicenter of New York City, where a number of notable neighborhoods – NoMad, Gramercy Park, the Flatiron District, Murray Hill and Midtown – converge.
 Among boutique hotels near the Empire State Building and Fifth Avenue, it is a secret gem on a quiet block, just steps away from everything New York City has to offer.
 You'll have access to the best of New York at our hotel near the Flatiron District.

 Positioned on the cusp of the NoMad neighborhood and just steps from the bustling nightlife of Murray Hill, the recently renovated boutique hotel has played a major role in the revitalization of the Flatiron District, a charming and unique New York nook.
 Named for the iconic Flatiron Building at the intersection of 23rd Street, Broadway and Fifth Avenue, the neighborhood encompasses beautiful Madison Square Park, the Ladies’ Mile Historic District and the birthplace of Theodore Roosevelt.
 Adjacent to the neighborhood is Midtown, featuring world-famous attractions like the iconic Empire State Building, Bryant Park, Broadway, and Fifth Avenue shopping.
+We're one of the best hotels Madison Square Park and the surrounding area has to offer.

 The Flatiron District has come into its own as one of New York City’s must-visit areas in recent years.
 Prior to 1985, the district was mostly commercial, filled with small clothing and toy manufacturers.
 Through the 1990s, the neighborhood rapidly developed into an inviting home for creative companies in the advertising, marketing, media, software, gaming, technology and entertainment industries, as well as trendy retailers and educational institutions.
 The neighborhood was known as “Silicon Alley” at one point in the late ‘90s, thanks to the heavy presence of tech companies.